-C10 The Delegation plays an active role to ensure commitment from partner country to guarantee adequate management and maintenance of infrastructure District and rural roads receive 30% of the total annual Road Fund budget.
+District and rural roads receive 30% of the total annual Road Fund budget.
 However, a systematic functional identification/classification of district level roads has not yet been presented, and the present capacity of PORALG and the district road administrations is not sufficient to absorb the Road Fund allocations effectively.
 The EC Delegation exerts a leadership with full support of other donors in pursuing institutional reforms.
 Ensuring that the road network is properly maintained is one of the Delegation's main concerns.
 The Joint GoT/Donors Working Group, which recommended in 1998 the establishment of a 2 nd generation Road Fund and TANROADS, included the EC Delegation together with USAID and SDC.
 The Delegation has drafted (June 2003) the Terms of Reference of a study to provide "A review of road sector reform and the future strategy and plan for change".
 These ToR are discussed with other donors in the transport sector.
 The EC has been deeply involved in the establishment of TANROADS.
 Within the 8ACP TA 20 Financing Agreement, the EC is providing further technical assistance to TANROADS (Euro 1.2 million) and to the Road Fund Board (Euro 0.6 million; one-year technical assistance is still in the preparatory stage).
-The technical assistance team to TANROADS includes three expatriates i.e. the team leader (highway planner/highway maintenance management engineer); a financial management cum audit specialist; and a human resource/professional development specialist.
-The highway planner (team leader) attends the TANROADS management meetings every two weeks.
-He works mainly with the Director of Maintenance and the Director of Technical Services.
-Among the tasks are: Review of the maintenance planning/strategy.
-Preparation of a strategic plan with the aim to define the next 5-years programme.
-Working on a new organisational structure of TANROADS at the request of a number of donors.
-It is not a question of scaling down the staff except for reducing around 100 "askaris" (watchmen) around the yards a The financial specialist is preparing an accounting manual for use within TANROADS, which is based on the same software package as all the line ministries, but has to be customised to TANROADS needs.
+The technical assistance team to TANROADS includes three expatriates i.e. the team leader (highway The Delegation plays an active role planner/highway maintenance management engineer); a financial management cum audit specialist; and a human to ensure commitment from partner resource/professional development specialist.
+The highway planner (team leader) attends the TANROADS C10 country to guarantee adequate management meetings every two weeks.
+He works mainly with the Director of Maintenance and the Director of management and maintenance of Technical Services. infrastructure Among the tasks are: - Review of the maintenance planning/strategy. - Preparation of a strategic plan with the aim to define the next 5-years programme. - Working on a new organisational structure of TANROADS at the request of a number of donors.
+It is not a question of scaling down the staff except for reducing around 100 "askaris" (watchmen) around the yards and instead hiring private companies to do this job. - Working on revision of the draft Roads Act proposal.
+The highway planner is also involved in the development of equipment hiring units (EHUs) and the management of weighbridges for axle load control.
+The financial specialist is preparing an accounting manual for use within TANROADS, which is based on the same software package as all the line ministries, but has to be customised to TANROADS needs.
 The human resource specialist has helped carrying out a training needs analysis and a 5-year training programme for TANROADS.
 Other consultants will carry out the actual training.